HOME

 Also click here for further useful information for flood preparation.
 The flood group has been working hard on the flood response for the village, more information can be found in the Emergency Plan here

-• The latest update from the EA can be found here.
+• The latest update from the EA can be found here and information on ground investigation works here.

 • To find out more information regarding the Upper Kent Flood Risk Management Scheme please click here.